 The more channels your device has, the more capable it will be of achieving surround sound.
 Dolby technology is the undisputed best for surround sound and it can operate better with a higher number of speakers.

-Our top spot goes to the Benqbot portable soundbar for its versatility.
+The spot as the best soundbar under $50 goes to the Benqbot portable soundbar for its versatility.
 Not only does it support 5.0 Bluetooth, but it is also the frontrunner when it comes to sound quality.
 Its built-in subwoofers that also add different levels of audio to your media are hard to discount at this price point.